 When I start working with a new athlete, I analyze how balanced they are between their speed and endurance.

-If your legs remain too bent throughout the running gait, you are prone to stressing your quads too much and 'turning off' or not using crucial…Continue
+If your legs remain too bent throughout the running gait, you are prone to stressing your quads too much and 'turning off' or not using crucial muscles very well - all leading to a vicious cycle of…Continue

 There is this misconception out there that if you want to pursue your dreams and cool impossibles, you have to know exactly what you’re doing.
 Just look around at all those other, more successful people out there.
-They move through life with a crisp smile and no body fat, and you ask them, “how’s it going”,…Continue
+They move through life with a crisp smile and no body fat, and you ask them, “how’s it going”, they always say the same thing, “GREAT!”
+It’s actually kind of…Continue

 I hope your running is going strong and well.
 This year marked the 10 year anniversary of my Born To Run adventure to the Copper Canyon.
 In honor of this, I was invited to visit Oaxaca Mexico this past August for a 3 day run adventure.
 The purpose of this was to explore the Oaxaca region, running from town to town.
 This is a lawless state that operates independent of the Mexican government, with a focus on eco-tourism and harmony.